ipdk-io/networking-recipe/docs/guides/es2k/building-p4cp-acc.md

 ## Fetch Source Code

-If you have not already done so, you will to get a copy of the IPDK networking-recipe repository and its submodules:
+If you have not already done so, you will need to get a copy of the IPDK networking-recipe repository and its submodules:

 ```bash